 If you notice:

-- Your home or commercial area seems dusty.
+• Your home or commercial area seems dusty.

-- Every surface is coated with dust immediately after cleaning the area.
+• Every surface is coated with dust immediately after cleaning the area.

-- If you notice dust coming out of the vents every time the HVAC system kicks on.
+• If you notice dust coming out of the vents every time the HVAC system kicks on.

 These are signs of dirty ducts.
 You probably need to have your ducts cleaned.

-Remove a vent cover filter and take a look into the ductwork.
+Remove a vent cover filter and take a look at the ductwork.
 If the metal is covered in dust and you see dust and dirt both inside and outside your ducts most likely need to be cleaned.

 Make sure you replace your HVAC system air filters frequently to prevent future dust buildups.